AllaShtokal/Megaventory/README.md

 > Other packages and classes just exists XD,
 > I just have created them because first I had
 > another understanding of the task.
 I didn't
-> remove them because, they could be usefull for my shop app (theoretically).
+> remove them because, they could be useful  for my shop app (theoretically).
-> So, the classes I have mentioned and descrived above (in
+> So, the classes I have mentioned and described  above (in
 > the project structure) are designed for integration with MV API

 ## Endpoints